Getting started

 2. Tap on the layer you want to add features to from the panel (ADD DATA section)

 3. A crosshair will appear on the map where the point (or first point) will be placed.
+You can use location tracking to snap the crosshairs to your current location.
+Tap on the location icon on the bottom right of your screen.

 4. Pan across the map and tap Add Point to place a vertex.
 For lines and polygons, the point will add a vertex to the shape and each tap will extend your shape from the last vertex